 - One batch of cashew cheese

-- ½ cup honey or REAL maple syrup
+- 1/2 cup honey (like this) or REAL maple syrup (like this)

 - 1 TBS vanilla extract

 - 2 cups shredded coconut (like this)